-Allergies are problems of the body's immune system.
+Allergies are due to a problem with the body's immune system.
 Most allergic reactions happen when the immune system reacts to a false alarm.
-Normally the immune system attacks harmful things such as viruses or bacteria.
+Normally the immune system attacks harmful things, such as viruses or bacteria.
 But sometimes it overreacts and responds to things that are normally harmless.
 These may include dust, mold, pollen, or food.

 What causes allergies?

 Allergens are substances that can be breathed or swallowed, or that come in contact with the skin.
 Common allergic reactions, such as hay fever, certain types of asthma, and food allergies, are linked to an antibody made by the body.
 This antibody is called immunoglobulin E, or IgE.
 Each IgE antibody targets a certain allergen.
 When IgE comes into contact with its target allergen, it triggers the release of several inflammatory chemicals.
 These include histamines, cytokines, and leukotrienes.
 These chemicals then cause allergy symptoms.

 You can be allergic to one type of allergen but not another.
 Allergic reaction symptoms will differ based on the type and amount of allergen you have come in contact with.
 It also depends on how your body’s immune system reacts to that allergen.
 Symptoms can range from mild itching or runny nose to a severe allergic reaction (anaphylaxis) that becomes a medical emergency.

 - Household dust, dust mites, and their waste

 - Animal dander, urine, or oil from skin

 - Chemicals used for manufacturing